gathering/gondulapi-techo/README.md

 1. Seed example data: `dev/seed.sh`
 1. Profit.

+### Notes

+- Check linting errors: `golint ./...`

 ## Miscellanea

 - This does not feature any kind of automatic DB migration, so you need to manually migrate when upgrading with an existing database (re-applying the schema file for new tables and manually editing existing tables).

+## Changes

+- Merge the slightly outdated Tech:Online version into the slightly updated mainline Gondul API version.
+- The allocators (?) unrelated to Tech:O were removed as I can't be bothered updating them.
+- Allocators based on Tech:O 2020 were added.
+- The query args are forwarded to allocators (e.g. to facilitate limiting and filtering).
+- Added limit input for limiting the number of returned objects.
+- Fixed content type.
+- Fixed method-not-supported status code.